↓

 American Update: DC Debuts!
 All-Star Comics #58, with the JSA Revival and very first Power Girl

 *DC: After more than a decade of anticipation and demand, DC revived All-Star Comics, home of the Justice Society of America, in 1976 with #58 – continuing the numbering from the Golden Age.
 The veteran heroes were joined by three (relative) youngsters in the ill-named and short-lived ‘Super Squad’.
 One new addition was Power Girl, cousin of the Earth-2 Superman, who was a very different proposition from Earth-1’s Supergirl, and became the breakout star of the series, not just because of her zaftig appearance (though that didn’t hurt, especially as designed and illustrated by Wally Wood), but also because of her forthright, take-no-prisoners personality.
-This is a nice cents copy, bright with some gloss and great colour, staples tight and firm at spine and centrefold, supple off-white to cream pages and just a little corner blunting and handling wear at the spine and right edge.
+This is a nice cents copy, bright with some gloss and great colour, staples tight and firm at spine and centrefold, supple cream pages and just a little corner blunting and handling wear at the top right edge.
+We sold an almost identical copy instantly just a few months ago.

 PICTURED: ALL STAR COMICS #58 FN/VF £100 SOLD